All Episodes

 There's a logical reason for all this.

-The Clinton administration's laid out the case.
+The Clinton administration has laid out the case.

-The West in general, the United States in particular, have made grievous intentional and criminal provocations and have not apologized for it.
+The West in general, the United States in particular, have made grievous, intentional, and criminal provocations and have not apologized for it.

 There's no excuse for these cartoons.

-Clinton thinks ought to be shut down.
+Clinton thinks they ought to be shut down.

 These papers that did that ought to be punished.

-They ought not be published here.
+They ought not to be published here.

 Let me tell you something, folks.

-When you have a former president encouraging activities that would limit freedom of the press, I would think that would interest David Gregory, at least some.
+When you have a former president encouraging activities that would limit freedom of the press, I would think that would interest David Gregory at least some.

-When you have a former president suggesting that the mainstream press decide what to print and not to print because of fear, there's an outfit, a little publication in Boston.
+When you have a former president suggesting that the mainstream press decide what to print and not to print because of fear, there's an outfit little publication in Boston, Jeff Jacoby writes this, the Boston Phoenix, and they admit they're not going to publish those cartoons because they have fear of violent reprisals.

 Hello, terrorists win.